IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - Commit changes to the repository with descriptive commit messages using Git, which are then pushed to GitHub.
    - Commit changes to the repository with descriptive commit messages using Git, which are then pushed to GitHub.
   - To deploying the web application:

-   - Firstly navigate to your site's repository.
+    1. Firstly navigate to your site's repository.
-   - Click on settings.
+    2. Click on settings.
-   - Click Pages under General settings.
+    3. Click Pages under General settings.
-   - Under Build and deployment , select Deploy from a branch.
+    4. Under Build and deployment,select Deploy from a branch.
-   - Choose a publishing source (i.e. main) from the branch dropdown menu.
+    5. Choose a publishing source (i.e. main) from the branch dropdown menu.
 Then click save.

   - Navigate to the "Actions" tab on GitHub to monitor the deployment workflow.
 Upon successful deployment, the GitHub Pages site will automatically refresh, and a link (next to the deploy branch) will appear, confirming that the deployment was completed successfully.